-This Masters in Art History embraces a rich and diverse field of enquiry that explores the relationship between visual culture and wider social practices.
-Through engagement with a broad range of methodological and chronological perspectives, the flexible structure of this Masters facilitates a bespoke portfolio of courses based on your individual interests, and is intended to enable your fluency across a variety of visual cultures, past and present.
+This Masters degree embraces a rich and diverse field of enquiry that explores the relationship between visual culture and wider social practices.
+The flexible structure of the programme will allow you to engage with a broad range of methodological and chronological perspectives in Art History, based on your completion of a bespoke portfolio of courses tailored to your individual interests.
+On completion of the degree you will be able to demonstrate your knowledge of a wide variety of visual cultures, past and present.

 Why this programme